Looking after yourself while dealing with changes and challenges.

 Your teacher won't be there reminding you every time you see them at lunch.
 You may be getting lots of information through email, your digital classroom or even by mail.
 It can be easy to lose track of assignments and other tasks.
 If you already have a daily planner from school, great!
 Use that.

 Schedule breaks through the day

-Helpful phone contacts, agencies, websites and apps that support mental health and wellbeing in these changing times can be found at Supporting mental health and wellbeing.
+Helpful phone contacts, agencies, websites and apps that support mental health and wellbeing in these changing times can be found at Wellbeing services.